 8-12mm April-September (playing season)

 5-6mm Wicket preparation

-3-4mm Final cut for match ( Avoid scalping the surface)
+3-4mm Final cut for match

 A simple method for testing the ground for rolling is to insert a knife or slit tine into the soil profile and see if it comes out clean.
 If it does, it's the right time to roll.